nikhilkamineni/code-notes/README.md

     - Auto-close brackets
     - Line numbers that can be toggled
 - Themes
-    - Current supports a light and dark theme
+    - Currently supports a light and dark theme
+    - Theme is saved upon login/logout
 - Search through and view your notes by title.
 Supports partial fuzzy searching

 #### Tech stack